10 Foods & Supplements to Boost Brain Health

 Berries and cherries are rich in antioxidants which help to protect our brain cells from free radical damage.
 'Free radicals' are molecules in our body that build up in cells and cause damage to our DNA, lipids and proteins and lead to multiple health conditions, from poor gut health and diabetes and heart disease to cancer.
-You may enjoy learning about the 'Symptoms of high and low blood sugar'.
+You may enjoy reading about the 'Symptoms of high and low blood sugar'.

 The brain is rich in fats which can easily become damaged in the presence of excess free radicals.
 This damage contributes towards low-grade inflammation, which in turn affects our brain function and moods.
 Have you read the best foods to improve your mood?.